Sparse Signal Recovery via Generalized Entropy Functions Minimization: Entropy Function Minimization

-Conventional ISTA solves a convex problem and requires the threshold $\tau$ to be positive.
-However, the derivatives $\nabla h_p(\hat{\vx}^{(t+1,r)}$ and $\nabla h_{p,\alpha}(\hat{\vx}^{(t+1,r)}$ in (\ref{eq:shannon_en_approx_secondstep},\ref{eq:renyi_en_approx_secondstep}) could be negative.
-In Appendix \ref{app:gsst} we can show that the optimal solution can still be obtained using the soft thresholding operator given in (\ref{eq:shrinkage}), yet with a different derivation process.
-The proposed entropy function minimization approach can be summarized in Algorithm \ref{alg:entropy_function_ista}.
+Conventionally, the soft shrinkage operator solves a convex problem and requires the threshold $\tau$ to be positive.
+However, the gradient $\nabla h_p(|\vx^{(t)}|)$ could be negative, which makes \eqref{eq:shannon_en_approx_secondstep} nonconvex.
+In Appendix \ref{app:gsst} we show that the global optimal solution can still be obtained using the soft thresholding operator in (\ref{eq:shrinkage}), yet with a different derivation process.

-As is shown in Appendix \ref{app:mono_min}, Algorithm \ref{alg:entropy_function_ista} produces a sequence $\{\hat{x}^{(t)},t=0,1,\cdots\}$ that decreases objective functions in (\ref{eq:sefm_ssr},\ref{eq:refm_ssr}) monotonically.
-Since the data fidelity term $f(\vx)=\|\vy-\vA\vx\|_2^2\geq0$ and the entropy functions $h_p(\vx)\geq0$, $h_{p,\alpha(\vx)}\geq0$ are all bounded from below, eventually Algorithm \ref{alg:entropy_function_ista} is going to converge to some local minimums of the nonconvex objective functions.
-A proper initialization is thus need for best performance, here we use the solution from $l_1$ norm minimization to initialize $\hat{\vx}^{(0)}$.

-ISTA usually converges slowly in practice. \cite{FISTA09} proposes a fast iterative shrinkage thresholding algorithm (FISTA) to address this issue.
-Although FISTA is proposed for convex regularizers, we find that it could also speed up the convergence of the nonconvex regularizers such as $\|\vx\|_p^p$, the entropy functions, etc. by a great deal.